Hydreath/Phaser-3-game/README.md

-# Phaser 3 JS Game
+# Phaser 3 - Asteroids
 This game was made for a college course, it is inspired by "Asteroids" and tries to build upon it, even if not much.

 ## Objectives